SulmanK/Blog/docs/writing/posts/recsys_overview.md

 ###### Session-based Recommendation without User Identifier
 In various real-world applications or websites, users may not always log in, depriving the system of access to their identifiers and long-term consumption habits or interests.
 However, mechanisms like sessions or cookies enable these systems to capture users' short-term preferences.

-GRU4Rec is a session-based recommendation model where the input represents the current state of a session using 1-of-N encoding, indicating which items are active in the session.
-The output predicts the likelihood of each item being the next in the session.
-To train the model efficiently, the authors introduced a session-parallel mini-batches algorithm and a sampling method for output.
-The ranking loss, called Top!, is utilized, focusing on the relative ranking of items rather than their absolute scores.
+GRU4Rec is a session-based recommendation model using 1-of-N encoding to represent active session items.
+It predicts the likelihood of the next item in the session.
+Efficient training is achieved with a session-parallel mini-batches algorithm and an output sampling method.
+The model employs a ranking loss called Top!, which focuses on the relative ranking of items.

 $$ L_s = \frac{1}{S} \sum_{j=1}^S \sigma(\hat{r_{si}} - \hat{r_si}) + \sigma(\hat{r}^2_{sj})$$